teckcamp/teckcamp.github.io/privacy.md

 You can change your registration data and your email preferences on Meetup Mates at any time by filling out this survey: LINK.
 You can also manage your cookie preferences – click on this section for how to do this, but remember it may affect how well this site works.
 You can delete your account by filling out this form <a href="https://meetup-mates.com/unsubscribe/">Update your Preferences or Unsubscribe</a>.

 **Your registration data**

 You can change the information that you provided when you registered, including your email address here: <a href="https://meetup-mates.com/unsubscribe/">Update your Preferences or Unsubscribe</a>.

 **Your email preferences**

 You can change which newsletters you receive or ensure that you do not receive any newsletters from Meetup Mates, by going here <a href="https://meetup-mates.com/unsubscribe/">Update your Preferences or Unsubscribe</a>.

 **Your cookies**

 Most web browsers automatically accept cookies.
 A cookie is a small, temporary file which a web server sends to your web browser to be stored.
 Cookies allow Meetup Mates to identify your web browser and device if we see it again.

 Cookies do not contain your name or other personal details and there are some benefits to you and Meetup Mates:
 *“Measurement” cookies allow us to gather information about how many people visit Meetup Mates, how often, and what they look at while on the site (a process called ‘analytics’).
 If you visit multiple pages or come back to Meetup Mates after a break, cookies mean we do not count you as a new visitor.
 Using cookies like this allows us to compile aggregate statistics about how many users Meetup Mates has and how long people use the site for, on average.
 We share this anonymous information with advertisers.
 Understanding what’s well-used on Meetup Mates means we can create more of what users find useful and less of what they don’t.*

 **You can manage your cookie preferences by:**

 The first time you visit Meetup Mates you should see a pop-up along the bottom of the screen.
 You can choose to accept all cookies, by clicking ‘I Agree’, or you can manage your individual preferences by clicking ‘show purposes’.

 At the bottom right hand side of this page (The Privacy Policy) you should see a settings toggle which says ‘Privacy setting’.
 If you click on this a pop-up should appear at the bottom of the screen.
 Here you can manage all your individual cookie preferences.

 **<a id="Deleting your Meetup Mates Account"></a>5.
 Deleting your Meetup Mates Account**

-You can delete your account by clicking on <a href="https://meetup-mates.com/unsubscribe/">Update your Preferences or Unsubscribe</a>.
+You can delete your account by clicking on [Update your Preferences or Unsubscribe](https://meetup-mates.com/unsubscribe/).
 Your Meetup Mates Slack Channel posts won’t be deleted, but there will no longer be any personal information associated with them.

 **Data requests**

 If you’d like, you can always ask us to provide details of the personal information we hold about you, under the 2018 EU General Data Protection Regulation (GDPR).
 To request this information, please email us at [meetupmatesldn@gmail.com](mailto:meetupmatesldn@gmail.com?Subject= Meetup Mates Privacy Policy).

 **<a id="Change of purpose"></a>6.
 Change of purpose**